meenakshisl/ockam/documentation/architecture/messaging/Delivery.md

 <img src="./images/wrapping.jpg" width="100%">

-Main tool to implement end-to-end wrapping is called Pipe, more on pipes in [Pipes and Channels](./Pipes_Channels.md)
+Main tool to implement end-to-end wrapping is called [Pipe](./Pipes_Channels.md).

-**When defining Delivery Properties we will highlight how they can be combined using those two techniques**
+**When defining Delivery Properties we will highlight how they can be combined using those two techniques**.

 ## Properties